digitalmethodsinitiative/dmi_service_manager/readme.md

     - `cp config.yml.example config.yml`
     - `nano config.yml`
 ### Configuration
-- `IP_WHITELIST`: It is recommended that you use the `IP_WHITELIST` to restrict access to the DMI Service Manager
-- `TRUSTED_PROXIES`: If you are using a reverse proxy, you may need to set the `TRUSTED_PROXIES` variable to the IP of the reverse proxy, only used in conjunction with the `IP_WHITELIST`
 - `UPLOAD_FOLDER_PATH`: The path to the folder where files will be uploaded to; only necessary if you want to use the file manager
 - `4CAT_DATASETS_PATH`: The path to the folder where 4CAT datasets are stored; only necessary if 4CAT is installed on the same server
   - This is a useful feature as it avoids the need to upload and download files